Symmetrized operators or modified integration measure in Generalized Uncertainty Principle Models: Eigenfunctions and Maximally Localized States for the Symmetric Position Operator

-where the second line uses the linear approximation $\arctan(\sqrt{\beta}p)\approx \sqrt{\beta}\,p$.
-Additionally, one can show that the maximally localized states are complete.
+Finally, one can show that the maximally localized states are complete.
 The proof closely follows the completeness proof of the modified position eigenfunctions of the previous subsection; thus, we do not include it here for brevity.